• About

 “I am truly honored to serve as the new Gloria Steinem Endowed Chair at Rutgers," Gay said.
 "I walk and work in the footsteps of the many feminists and womanists who came before me, and Gloria is one of the giants among those women.
 I look forward to joining and contributing to a vibrant intellectual community both on and beyond campus."

-Her tenure began in September 2022 in a wide-ranging conversation with feminist icon Gloria Steinem, moderated by feminist activist and writer Jamia Wilson.
-In her first year, Gay not only taught two undergraduate courses exploring cultural criticism, trauma, Black feminisms, and intersections of identity but also provided mentorship to aspiring student authors through creative writing cohorts.
-In addition, Gay has held events that offered a variety of writing opportunities for faculty and emerging writers in the community, as well as brought best-selling authors, like Chloé Cooper Jones, to campus.
+She began her time at Rutgers in September 2022 in a wide-ranging, compelling conversation with feminist icon Gloria Steinem that was moderated by feminist activist and writer Jamia Wilson.
+In her first year, Gay has taught undergraduate courses exploring cultural criticism, trauma, Black feminisms, and intersections of identity while providing close mentorship to aspiring student authors through creative writing cohorts.
+Overall, Gay taught eight courses and led six competitive non-credit creative writing cohorts for students.
+She organized over 20 events, conversations, and workshops, participated in numerous campus events and numerous classroom visits, and offered a variety of writing opportunities for faculty and emerging writers in the community.
+Among her many contributions, the four full-day writing conferences she directed each May are widely regarded as the signature events of her yearly program.
 To see more of the Chair's event, please visit the YouTube channel.

-Roxane Gay’s writing appears in "Best American Mystery Stories 2014," "Best American Short Stories 2012," "Best Sex Writing 2012," A Public Space, McSweeney’s, Tin House, Oxford American, "American Short Fiction," Virginia Quarterly Review, and many others.
+Gay’s writing appears in "Best American Mystery Stories 2014," "Best American Short Stories 2012," "Best Sex Writing 2012," A Public Space, McSweeney’s, Tin House, Oxford American, "American Short Fiction," Virginia Quarterly Review, and many others.
 She is a contributing opinion writer for The New York Times.
 She is the author of the books "Ayiti, An Untamed State," the New York Times-bestselling "Bad Feminist," the nationally bestselling "Difficult Women," and the New York Times bestselling "Hunger."
 She is also the author of "World of Wakanda" for Marvel.
 She has several books forthcoming and is also at work on television and film projects.
-She also has a newsletter, The Audacity, and a podcast, The Roxane Gay Agenda.
+Learn more from her newsletter, The Audacity, podcast, The Roxane Gay Agenda, and Gay's YouTube channel

 20182021 Chair: Naomi Klein